Michael Bolton: Hard rock and songwriting

+Peak success

-Bolton achieved his greatest success in the late 1980s and early 1990s as a singer on the adult contemporary/easy listening charts.
+Bolton achieved his greatest success as a pop singer in the late 1980s and early 1990s.
+He performed songs written by or co-written with major hit songwriters of the era including Diane Warren and Desmond Child (as well as "Steel Bars" penned by Bolton and Bob Dylan), but also had several hits that were remakes of 1960s soul classics.
 One of his first major hits was his 1987 interpretation of the Otis Redding classic "(Sittin' On) the Dock of the Bay".
 Redding's widow, Zelma Redding, said she was so moved by Bolton's performance "that it brought tears to my eyes.
 It reminded me so much of my husband that I know if he heard it, he would feel the same."
-Always interested in soul music and Motown classics, in 1989, Bolton released a cover version of "Georgia on My Mind" by Ray Charles, with which he had another hit.
-In 1991, Bolton released the album Time, Love & Tenderness which was made up entirely of cover versions, and featured his Grammy Award-winning cover version of "When a Man Loves a Woman", first recorded by Percy Sledge.
+Always interested in soul music and Motown classics, Bolton had a 1989 hit with a version of "Georgia on My Mind", a song associated with Ray Charles.
+In 1991, he released the album Time, Love & Tenderness which featured his Grammy Award-winning cover version of "When a Man Loves a Woman", first recorded by Percy Sledge.

+From 1987 to 1995, Bolton had four top ten albums and seven top ten songs in the U.S. He had even greater success on the adult contemporary chart, where he had a string of 14 consecutive top ten hits, including eight number ones.

+Bolton also had 12 top ten songs in Canada, but was less successful outside of North America with four top ten singles in the UK and a few others in various other European countries.

+Bolton's work during the period has been criticized for being derivative, and in 1992, the Isley Brothers filed a lawsuit against Bolton, claiming his 1991 hit song "Love Is a Wonderful Thing" plagiarized their 1966 song of the same name.
+A fifteen-year legal battle resulted in a $4.2 million payment to the Isleys from Bolton, his co-writer and their publisher.
+A previous similar lawsuit regarding "How Am I Supposed to Live Without You" had been settled in Bolton's favor.

-Bolton's last Top 40 single in the US was the 1997 hit "Go the Distance" (featured in the The Walt Disney Company animated motion picture Hercules), which peaked at No. 1 on the US adult contemporary chart.
+Bolton's last Top 40 single in the US was the 1997 hit "Go the Distance" (from the Disney animated movie Hercules), which peaked at No. 1 on the US adult contemporary chart.
 He hired conductor Larry Baird, the orchestral musical director, conductor, and arranger for The Moody Blues, Three Dog Night, and Al Jarreau, for his 2001 tour.